Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Abstract

 \section{Abstract}

-Modern real-world transactional workloads such as bills of materials or telecommunication billing need to process both short transactions and long transactions.
-Recent concurrency control protocols do not cope with such workloads since they assume only classical workloads (i.e., YCSB and TPC-C) that have relatively short transactions.
-To this end, we proposed a new concurrency control protocol Shirakami.
-Shirakami has two sub-protocols.
-Shirakami-LTX protocol is for long transactions based on multiversion concurrency control and Shirakami-OCC protocol is for short transactions based on Silo.
-Shirakami naturally integrates them with write preservation method and epoch-based synchronization.
-Shirakami is a module in Tsurugi system, which is a production-purpose relational database system.
+Bill-of-materials and telecommunications billing applications need to process both short and long read-write transactions simultaneously.
+Recent work rarely addresses such evolving workloads.
+To deal with these workloads, we propose a new concurrency control protocol, Shirakami.
+Shirakami is a hybrid protocol.
+The first protocol, Shirakami-LTX, is for long read-write transactions based on multiversion view serializability.
+The second protocol, Shirakami-OCC, is for short transactions based on Silo.
+Shirakami naturally integrates them with write-preservation and epoch-based synchronization.
+It does not require dynamic protocol switching and provides stable performance.
+We implemented Shirakami as the transaction processing module of the Tsurugi system, which is a production-grade relational database system.
+The experimental results demonstrated that Tsurugi was at least 7.9$\times$ faster than PostgreSQL, and Shirakami-LTX exhibited 680$\times$ higher throughput than Shirakami-OCC.